Fuels Management Division

 To Reduce our Community’s Wildfire Risk and Improve Forest Health by Effective Fuels Management Practices.

 The suppression of natural fires starting in the late 1800’s has led to an accumulation of woody fuels including shrubs, small trees, and dead fuels lying on the ground which pose a high fire risk.
 Historically, fire used to shape the forests of the Lake Tahoe Basin, before the days of logging and settlement began.
 Frequent smaller fires were a natural part of the ecosystem and helped to maintain fuel loads, lowering the risk of catastrophic fire and maintaining an ecological balance.
 Knowing that many fires will be suppressed, reintroducing prescribed fire to the landscape along with fuel reduction efforts will help restore the balance of the ecosystem to better represent the pre-settlement era of the Lake Tahoe Basin.

-Sice the mid-1990s, NLTFPD’s Fuels Management Division has been implementing fuels reduction programs that not only contribute to the reduction of wildfire risk in our community but also improve forest health.
-To date we have treated over 3000 acres in the Incline Village/Crystal Bay area by different methods.
+Since the mid-1990s, NLTFPD’s Fuels Management Division has been implementing fuels reduction projects that not only contribute to the reduction of wildfire risk in our community but also improve forest health.
+To date, we have treated over 3000 acres in the Incline Village/Crystal Bay area by different methods.

 The term “fuels” is used in the fire service as something that burns in the environment.
 We deal with the problem of an overstocked forest with dense brush that has led to the listing of Incline Village/Crystal Bay as an “Extreme Hazard” as defined in the Code Of Federal Registrars.